DanielWinning/phpenv/README.md

 # PHPEnv

-A zero-dependency global Composer package for creating pre-configured Docker containers for local PHP development.
+A global Composer package for easily creating Docker containers for local PHP development.
+Allows you to set up containers on a project by project basis.

 ---